Papyrological Institute

 TEXTS FROM ANCIENT EGYPT.
 Highlights from the Collection of the Leiden Papyrological Institute.
 Online exhibition on the occasion of the 80th anniversary of the foundation ‘Het Leids Papyrologisch Instituut’ in 2015.

 Papyrology covers a number of languages: Greek (including Latin), Demotic, Coptic and Arabic.
 In ancient Egypt these languages were often used side by side.
 Under the Ptolemies people spoke and wrote both Greek and Egyptian (Demotic), during the Roman period Greek, Latin and Egyptian (Demotic, later evolving into Coptic) were used, and Greek continued to be popular for some time under Arab rule, apart from Arabic and Coptic.
-For this reason papyrologists study papyri in these languages in context.
+For this reason papyrologists study papyri in these languages in comparison.

 Ancient Egyptian comprises various types of writing.
 It is generally written from right to left (except Coptic).
-The oldest script – Hieroglyphs – is a pictorial script, which is beautiful to the eye of the beholder, but somewhat unpractical in daily life.
-That is why early in history the Egyptian scribes devised a more cursive script, Hieratic (literally ‘sacred writing’).
+The oldest script – hieroglyphs – is a pictorial script, which is beautiful to the eye of the beholder, but somewhat unpractical in daily life.
+That is why early in history the Egyptian scribes devised a more cursive script, hieratic (literally ‘sacred writing’).
 From c.
-650 onwards Hieratic developed into an even more cursive script for office use, namely Demotic.
+650 onwards Hieratic developed into an even more cursive script for office use, namely demotic.

 Hieratic.
-3rd-2nd cent.
+Late 3rd cent.
 BCE

 Demotic.
 2nd cent.
 BCE